CRM stands for Customer Relationship Management and it’s a vital concept for business owners.

 What types of CRM are there?

-There are three main types of CRM system, and it will depend on your business, customers and goals as to which is best for your needs.
+There are three main types of CRM systems, and it will depend on your business, customers and goals as to which is best for your needs.
+The three types include:

 Analytical CRM exists to analyse information and discover ways to improve customer service.
 Marketers can use it to improve campaigns, management can use it to improve decision making, and sales executives can use it to improve sales techniques.